Term of the Moment

 @ Signs

-When someone replies to a Twitter posting, they use their Twitter account name preceded by an @ sign; for example, "@JohnDoe."
+When someone replies to a posting, they use their account name preceded by an @ sign; for example, "@JohnDoe."

 # Hashtags

-A hashtag is a number sign (#) prefix used to identify a topic so that it can be looked up.
+A hashtag is a number sign (#) prefix used to identify a topic for public lookup.
 Hashtags are created for major entities such as organizations, sports teams and political parties; however, they can be created for anything.
-For example, people commenting about a Twitter event in New York added the hashtag #nyctweetup to their posts, and all those tweets could be viewed as a group by searching for #nyctweetup.
+For example, people commenting about a Twitter event in New York added the hashtag #nyctweetup to their posts, and all those posts could be viewed as a group by searching for #nyctweetup.

 From Mobile Blogging to Microblogging